springbov/dndsrd5.2_markdown/src/03_Classes/10_Sorcerer.md

 - Gain the Hit Point Die from the Core Sorcerer Traits table.
 - Gain the Sorcerer's level 1 features, which are listed in the Sorcerer Features table.
 See the multiclassing rules in "Character Creation" to determine your available spell slots.

+### **Sorcerer Class Features**

+As a Sorcerer, you gain the following class features when you reach the specified Sorcerer levels.
+These features are listed in the Sorcerer Features table.

 Table: Sorcerer Features:  ——Spell Slots per Spell Level——

 | Level | Proficiency Bonus | Class Features                  | Sorcery Points | Cantrips | Prepared Spells | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |